fragaria/karmen/docs/source/installation.rst

 Karmen should run on any Linux-based distribution, and we recommend to use a standalone computer for it.
 A Raspberry Pi is again a good fit.
-The only dependency Karmen requires is `Docker <https://www.docker.com>`_ easily installed on Raspberry Pi by running the following commands as described on `Docker blog <https://blog.docker.com/2019/03/happy-pi-day-docker-raspberry-pi/>`_.
+The only dependency Karmen requires is `Docker <https://www.docker.com>`_ that can be easily installed on Raspberry Pi by running the following commands adapted from this `blogpost <https://blog.docker.com/2019/03/happy-pi-day-docker-raspberry-pi/>`_.
 We recommend to use a clean Raspbian image for installing Karmen.

 .. code-block:: sh